 Adorably nicknamed “the love patrol,” the two of them bonded over the difficulties in their personal lives by sharing them while on patrol together.
 By supporting each other through tough times, love soon began to blossom, leading to a strong relationship.
 We’re treated to vignettes of their life together as they work through the travails of the job.

-Just like the general distrust between the general public and the police is introduced, the rampant corruption within the police force is also quickly established.
+Just like the general distrust between the public and the police is introduced, the rampant corruption within the force is also quickly established.
 We see both Teresa and Montoya accept bribes from civilians in different scenarios.
 This sets up the film’s final act, where the couple talks of how bribery became a way of life for police officers in the city and how, in a way, it helps everyone from the civilians to the higher-ups within the institution.
 We eventually learn that Teresa draws the ire of her superiors despite doing her job, leading to a cycle of indirect punishment for the couple.
 Teresa then wonders if they should just quit the job.

 A Cop Movie Ending: Does the Film Break the Fourth Wall?